 All these sites were chosen according to the presence of bat colonies and the existence of anthropic activities.
-For instance, the selected caves and ancient mine are regularly visited by local people to collect bat guano which is used as fertilizer, and to hunt bats for consumption. rugivorous bats roosting sites in trees were close to maize crops or/and .
+For instance, the selected caves and ancient mine are regularly visited by local people to collect bat guano, which is used as fertilizer, and/or to hunt bats for consumption.
+In Honde valley, frugivorous bats roosting sites in trees were close to maize crops or/and orchards.